How to Fossil Hunt!

 What would be good to have (but not essential):

-Don’t forget: Your camera!
+And don’t forget: Your camera!
 Some of the most beautiful large fossils are embedded into the hard bedrock.
 You can’t take these home, so take a photo instead and post it on social media with the hashtag #lovewatchet

 Fossil identification: The best way to identify a fossil is to take with you a fossil identification sheet, available from the Watchet Visitor Centre.